Last updated: 06/01/2020

 Can we provide telemedicine across state lines with the new CMS guidelines?

+Understand that CMS guidelines are federal guidelines and intended for Medicare and Medicaid persons, and without federal recognition many of these changes to not apply to us.
 If you are licensed to practice medicine in another state you may conduct telemedicine with individuals that are residents or have proof of residence in that state; this is not specific to current affairs.
 If you do not hold a license in the state in which the patient resides it is ill-advised to conduct telemedicine with them, especially if they reside in a pre-licensed state.
-However, some practioners choose to act as health consultants in these situations, not providing explicit medical advice.
-The NMC and the AANP are working to gain clarification on whether current CMS guidelines that allow MDs to practice across state lines can apply to NDs, regardless of state licensure status.
-In the mean time, it is advised that you check with the naturopathic board in the state in which the patient resides to see if they will grant you temporary licensure (see the next question regarding WA and OR as examples).
-Understand that CMS guidelines are federal guidelines and intended for Medicare and Medicaid persons.
-We do not have federal recogniztion as NDs but it is anticipated that many insurers and agencies will use CMS guidelines to guide their own policy decisions during this time, and thus we must wait to see what this may mean for NDs.
-We will update this space as we learn more.
+While some practioners choose to act as health consultants in these situations, not providing explicit medical advice, there still remains a risk to your license with this.
+It is advised that you check with the naturopathic board in the state in which the patient resides to see if they will grant you temporary licensure (see the next question regarding WA and OR as examples).
+Please check out our Mitigating Risk In Virtual Practice webinar for more information, available free to you as a member.

 When states have declared an emergency and lift restrictions to allow physicians licensed in another state to practice in California, if/how does this apply to us?

 At this time, both Oregon and Washington have emergency policies in place which allow this.
 Any licensed California ND who is interested in volunteering in those states are urged to contact the licensing authorities in the respective states to apply.
 Further, out-of-state NDs who wish to provide services to CA patients must apply through the clinic that wishes to utilize their services at CA EMSA at https://emsa.ca.gov/covid19/ and scroll down to Authorization Request Form.